Working with highly motivated clients makes your life so much easier and your work far more rewarding.

 Why is this?

-Therefore, as the professional person, our primary job is to help a client explore and discover what is most important to them.
+Therefore, as the financial planner, your primary job is to help a client explore and discover what is most important to them.

 In my coaching practice when speaking to an existing client or someone completely new I want to know what they want.